dxFeed/dxfeed-python-api/docs/basic_usage.rst

 Special function called listener should be attached to the subscription to start receiving events.
-There are default listeners already implemented in dxpyfeed, but you can write your own with cython: :ref:`custom_listener_tutorial`.
+There are default listeners already implemented in dxpyfeed, but you can write your own with cython: :ref:`custom_listener`.
 To attach default listener just call `dxf_attach_listener`

 .. code-block:: python